 Comments are temporarily disabled on this page due to high spambot activity.
 If you have a question about the topic of this page, you can ask it at OutlookForums .
 Thanks.

-The best news yet: it works in all versions of Outlook & Word to date: Office 97 - Office 2010.
+The best news yet: it works in all versions of Outlook & Word to date: Office 97 - Office 2013.
 It should work in future versions that continue to support VBA.
+Note that it may error in 64-bit Office.

 Using the Template